Facebook

 After-dinner mint

-Whilst eating garlic raw might maximise health benefits, you will also be maximising the effect garlic has on your breath (and with it, your social life).
-There is, however, an herb-y solution; Finish your garlic-heavy meal with a piece of raw parsley or some fresh mint leaves; the chlorophylls will bind the notoriously smelly sulphur compounds, which neutralises their odour.17
+Whilst eating garlic raw might maximise health benefits, you will also be maximising the effect garlic has on your breath (and, with it, your social life).
+There is, however, an herb-y solution.
+Finish your garlic-heavy meal with raw parsley or fresh mint leaves; the chlorophylls will bind the notoriously smelly sulphur compounds, neutralising their odour.17

 Related articles